JetBrains/intellij-sdk-docs/basics/disposers.md

 This check is useful, for example, for an asynchronous callback to a  `Disposable` that may be disposed before the callback is executed.
 In such a case, the best strategy is usually to do nothing and return early.

-> **Warning** Non-disposed objects shouldn't hold onto references to disposed objects, as this constitutes a memory leak.
+> **WARNING** Non-disposed objects shouldn't hold onto references to disposed objects, as this constitutes a memory leak.
 Once a `Disposable` is released, it should be completely inactive, and there's no reason to refer to it anymore.

 ### Ending a Disposable Lifecycle
 A plugin can manually end a `Disposable` lifecycle by calling `Disposer.dispose(Disposable)`.